Azure/azure-sphere-samples/README.md

 ## Using the samples
 See the [Azure Sphere Getting Started](https://www.microsoft.com/en-us/azure-sphere/get-started/) page for details on getting an [Azure Sphere Development kit](https://aka.ms/AzureSpheredevkits) and setting up your PC for development.
 You should complete the Azure Sphere [Installation](https://docs.microsoft.com/azure-sphere/install/overview) and [Quickstarts](https://docs.microsoft.com/azure-sphere/quickstarts/qs-overview) to validate that your environment is configured properly before using the samples here.

 Clone this repository locally.
 Each folder within the samples subdirectory is a self-contained sample and contains a README.md file that describes the sample.
-You can then build and deploy the sample to your Azure Sphere development kit to learn about the features that the sample or reference solution demonstrates.
+You can then build and deploy the sample to your Azure Sphere development kit to learn about the features that the sample demonstrates.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.